 What is the full form of DBMS?

-If you have ever worked with computer systems, you might have come across the term “DBMS.”
+If you have ever worked with computer systems, you might have encountered the term “DBMS.”
 It’s an essential term used in computer science, and if you’re new to this field, you might be wondering what it stands for.
-In this article, we will discuss the full form of DBMS and what it means.
+This article will discuss the full form of DBMS and what it means.
+Here, we are talking about What is the full form of DBMS?

 What is DBMS?